This post contains affiliate links. Please see our full disclosure for more information.

 One word of caution though…babies have sensitive skin and you’ll want to be careful not to use heat while holding your baby so he/she doesn’t get burned!

 Massage and squeeze your breasts while pumping.
 Use circular motions and downward strokes, especially focusing on areas that feel full.
+Breast compression is one of the best pumping tips you can get.
+It’s great for better milk flow and for getting a bigger milk supply.
+Do this every time before and during breast pumping, and the results will be amazing.

 7. All the feels